Decoding Chomsky: Positive

 “The overriding responsibility of the scientist who proposes a hypothesis or theory is to subject it to every imaginable experimental test that might disprove it, and if an idea cannot be tested, it has no more worth than the claims in an advertisement for toothpaste.
 Knight reviews how Chomsky’s proposals are notoriously inaccessible to empirical test and have become more so with each successive revision.”

 — Bruce Nevin.
 Understanding the Labyrinth: Noam Chomsky’s Science and Politics.
 Brooklyn Rail, July 8, 2015.

 David Golumbia has described himself as "a huge admirer of Decoding Chomsky" while Les Levidow described the book as "impressive".
-The linguist Randy Allen Harris praises the book as one which everyone interested in Chomsky should read, although he qualifies this by commenting "I don't think very much of its deliberate unusability theory" In defense of the author, however, Harris expresses his bemusement at Chomsky's "breathtaking" misreading of Knight's theory on this score.
+The linguist Randy Allen Harris praises the book as one which everyone interested in Chomsky should read, although he qualifies this by commenting "I don't think very much of its deliberate unusability theory".
+In defense of the author, however, Harris expresses his bemusement at Chomsky's "breathtaking" misreading of Knight's theory on this score.
 "Knight's whole argument", writes Harris, "depends on the premise that Chomsky 'was at all times refusing to collude' with the military", making it astonishing that "Chomsky seems to think that Knight slanderously accuses him of complicity with the U.S. military - that his active resistance to the war in Vietnam refutes Knight's position rather than, as it actually does, supports Knight's position."
 In line with Knight and also with his fellow expert in Chomskyan linguistics, Frederick Newmeyer, Harris acknowledges that:

 "… the military investment in Chomskyan theory, whether at MIT or elsewhere, was expected to produce results for such military applications as encryption, machine translation, information retrieval, and command-and-control systems for jets and weapon delivery."

-Sarah Blaffer Hrdy is today widely regarded as one of greatest Darwinian thinkers since Darwin himself.
-In her most recent book, Father Time: A Natural History of Men and Babies, she praises Knight for dismissing as 'a kind of madness' Chomsky's idea that language somehow emerged in our species suddenly and independently of previous Darwinian evolution.
-In defence of her conviction that selection pressures favoring 'other-regarding sensibilities in infants' must have preceded language's emergence, she recommends her own previous publications, a 2011 article by primatologist Klaus Zuberbühler 'and especially Chapter 22, Before Language, in Chris Knight's 2016 book Decoding Chomsky.